 While I still recommend this, better still look for a hostel that does free breakfast!
-Breakfast is a great way to meet people in a more relaxed setting and it’s less chaotic minus the booze – plus if it’s free, you’re guaranteed people will be there!
-I’ve met people at breakfast multiple times who I’ve ended up doing an activity!
-Same goes for hostels with food onsite – sometimes it’s easier to meet people over dinner than it is over three pints if you’re truly an anxious personality.
+Breakfast is a great way to meet people in a more relaxed setting, and it’s less chaotic minus the booze – plus if it’s free, you’re guaranteed people will be there!
+I’ve met people at breakfast multiple times with who I’ve ended up doing an activity!
+The same goes for hostels with food onsite – sometimes it’s easier to meet people over dinner than it is over three pints if you’re genuinely an anxious personality.

 Figure out how you’re going to spend your evenings! 🙂